dazuma/toys/toys/docs/guide.md

     Toys will pass it the `Interrupt` exception object.
 3. The `interrupt` method is then responsible for tool execution from that point.
-It may terminate execution by returning or calling `exit`, or it may restart or resume processing.
-It may also propagate the interrupt up and invoke the normal Toys interrupt handling by re-raising the same interrupt object.
+It may terminate execution by returning or calling `exit`, or it may restart or resume processing (perhaps by calling the `run` method again).
+    It may also invoke the normal Toys interrupt handling by re-raising _the same_ interrupt exception object.
-4. If another interrupt takes place during the execution of the `interrupt` method, Toys will terminate it by raising a second `Interrupt` exception (calling any `ensure` blocks).
+4. If another interrupt takes place during the execution of the `interrupt` method, Toys will terminate it by raising a _second_ `Interrupt` exception (calling any `ensure` blocks).
 Then, `interrupt` will be called _again_ and passed the new exception.
 Any additional interrupts will be handled similarly.